Title-1

 Gifted & Talented Education · Arizona

 Arizona’s gifted education mandate is codified in A.R.S. § 15-779 et seq. — principally § 15-779.01 (powers and duties of school district governing boards) and § 15-779.02 (scope and sequence; annual financial report).
 Every public school district must both identify gifted pupils and provide them with appropriate gifted education services across all grades K–12.
+Gifted education in Arizona must be delivered as “an integrated, differentiated learning experience during the regular school day.”
+Districts may not segregate gifted services into after-school or pull-out-only programs that replace regular instruction.

-Arizona’s Three Gifted Identification Areas
+Arizona’s Three Gifted Identification Areas: Verbal, Nonverbal, and Quantitative Reasoning

 What Arizona Gifted Coordinators Struggle With